abdrahmansoltan/AWS-Certified-Cloud-Practitioner-CLF-C01-/Notes/01_Cloud-Practitioner.md

 same object key is written multiple times, all of the writes will be recorded with the same object key but having different version IDs.

+---

+## Content Delivery Services

+### content delivery network (CDN)

+A CDN is a mechanism to deliver content quickly and efficiently based on `geographic location`.

+- `Latency` means the time it takes to respond to a request.

+---

 ### Transfer Acceleration

 ![s3 transfer acceleration](./img/transfer%20acceleration.png)